nodemailer/wildduck/README.md

 the [wiki page on the Docker](https://github.com/nodemailer/wildduck/wiki/Docker).

-A docker image built using the [Dockerfile](./Dockerfile) in the repo is also available
+A docker hub image built using the [Dockerfile](./Dockerfile) in the repo is also available

 To pull the latest pre-built image of wildduck: